kredati/cin2999f21/syllabus.md

 * The cult of (over)work
 * What kinds of activities do we want to do?

-#### Week 3, September 27: The program & surviving it, part 1: The long view
+#### Week 3, September 27: The program & surviving it, part 1: The long view: Outcomes
 Reading due:
 * Karen Kelsky “Why You Want and Need Grants,” and “Where are the Jobs?
 Institution Types and Ranks,” from _The Professor is In_
 * Sample winning doctoral SSHRC proposal (TBD).